 Narratives of Secularity in 20th-Century India

 In the first half of the 20th century, undivided British India saw a politically fractious and ultimately violent and bloody resolution to the question – ‘What is a nation?’
 Mirroring the Westphalian model, this political resolution came in the form of the partition of the Indian subcontinent and the creation of two nation-states in 1947: India with a secular constitution and a Hindu majority population, and the Islamic state of Pakistan with a Muslim majority population.
 The Indian National Congress (hereafter, Congress), which led the movement for national independence, became the dominant national party in independent India.
-Although, after its independence from British colonial rule, India was declared a secular republic, the term ‘secularism’ itself was introduced very late in the official rhetoric of the Indian polity and constitution.1 The trauma and bloodshed caused by the Partition, where millions of Hindus and Muslims killed each other in the name of religion, aided in hardening a political discourse in post-colonial India, where ‘secular’ came to signify the universal homogeneous category of the citizen, and ‘communal’ referred to any form of communitarian politics based on religion.
+Although, after its independence from British colonial rule, India was declared a secular republic, the term ‘secularism’ itself was introduced very late in the official rhetoric of the Indian polity and constitution.1 The trauma and bloodshed caused by the Partition, where thousands of Hindus and Muslims killed each other in the name of religion, aided in hardening a political discourse in post-colonial India, where ‘secular’ came to signify the universal homogeneous category of the citizen, and ‘communal’ referred to any form of communitarian politics based on religion.
 At the same time, this discourse also reflected what has been called, “liberalism of fear”,2 where constitutional rights are not assumed to be given equally to every citizen.
 Rather, this kind of liberal politics actively seeks proper constitutional and institutional measures to safeguard the citizens from the fear of “abuse of power and intimidation of the defenceless.”3 These concerns gave the Indian constitution a multicultural inflection such that protection of minority religious communities through constitutional and cultural safeguards became a defining feature of Indian secularism.
 For instance, it provided the possibility to argue that changes in the personal laws of minority religious communities could only be brought about when these communities were themselves ‘ready’ for them.
 In contemporary Indian politics, it is this idea of protection of minorities through constitutional and cultural safeguards which has been increasingly attacked by the Hindu Right as ‘pseudo-secular’.
 The right-wing groups in India see them as preferential policies of multiculturalism that have inhibited the development of the idea of a universal identity of citizenship and a common national culture.

 In order to understand how a certain political discourse – reflected in the cultural and socio-political sphere through ‘Nehruvian secularism’, ‘Gandhi-Nehru tradition’, ‘unity in diversity’, and ‘sarva dharma sambhava’ (equality of all religions) – became dominant and even a defining feature of Indian secularity in the first two decades after independence (1950s to 1970s), I shall re-trace the socio-political history in the subcontinent by delving into religion, state, and society relationship.
 Following the recent statements by Marian Burchard and Monika Wohlrab-Sahr,4 and Florian Zemmin,5 in this companion entry I shall use the phrase ‘narratives of secularity’ to underline not just the conceptual, cultural, and institutional differentiation between religion and secular in the 20th century, but to also highlight it as a ‘historical category’.6 In the paragraphs that follow, we shall see that, as a historical category in a secularity narrative, the lines between religious and secular are contentious and contingent,7 such that there are dominant and recessed narratives, legitimate and delegitimised narratives.
 Narrativising secularity will help shed light on how the dominant political discourse in the 20th century was deeply imbricated in the language of secular nationalism,8 electoral politics/group-rights,9 and religious diversity.10 These may be considered the three reference problems that the Multiple Secularities research seeks to identify.